 The liver commonly repairs itself by rebuilding new liver cells when the old ones are damaged.
-When there is repeated damage to the liver, permanent scarring takes place.
-This is called cirrhosis.
+When there’s repeated damage to the liver, permanent scarring takes place.
+This condition is called cirrhosis.

 Besides alcoholism, other common causes of fatty liver include:

-There are four types of fatty liver:
+There are two basic types of fatty liver: nonalcoholic and alcoholic.

-When the fat builds up enough, it will cause the liver to swell.
-If the original cause is not from alcohol, it is called NASH.
+When enough fat builds up, it will cause the liver to swell.
+If the original cause is not from alcohol, it’s called nonalcoholic steatohepatitis (NASH).
 This disease can impair liver function.